melissa-barca/boggle/README.md

 Clone the git repository then run 'npm install' to install dependencies from package.json.

-Run the project with "npm run"
+Run the project with "npm start"

 Where can we go from the initial attempt?
 - Validate input - should always be one alpha character or 'qu'.